 There are two types of in-ear monitors for drummers.
 The first are universal or ‘off the shelf’ monitors.
 These are designed to fit all ears.
 The second are custom molded in-ear monitors, which require an ear impression and custom manufacturing of the in-ear monitor.

 This article is going to dive into universal in-ear monitors.
-I’ll talk more about custom monitors at the end of this article.
+We’re also going talk about custom monitors.

 Our pick – The Top 5 Best In-Ear Monitors for Drummers